 Funding Opportunity: Consumer Health Advocacy

 The goal of this funding opportunity is to ensure public policy adequately addresses Colorado consumers’ needs for a health insurance system that is stable, affordable and adequate.
-The four-year initiative employs multiple types of funding, including general operating grants, awarded in 2014 and 2016, program grants awarded annually in June, and rapid response grants throughout the year, designed to adjust to the shifting health care political terrain.
+The four-year initiative employs multiple types of funding, including general operating grants, awarded in 2014 and 2016, program and project grants awarded annually in June, and rapid response grants throughout the year, designed to adjust to the shifting health care political terrain.
 More information on the work underway can be accessed below.

 We're here to help